Engee documentation

 true

-Support for arguments other than `Integer' was added in Julia 1.6.
+Julia 1.6 Support for non-Integer arguments was added in Julia 1.6.

 nextpow(a, x)

-The smallest value of a^n that is at least x', where `n is a non-negative integer.
-The value of 'a` must be greater than one, and x must be greater than zero.
+The smallest a^n not less than x, where n is a non-negative integer. a must be greater than 1, and x must be greater than 0.

 Examples